 Through this Sacrament of Reconciliation we find God’s forgiveness and as a result we are called to forgive others always mindful of the mercy God has bestowed upon us.

 Confessions are heard on Saturday mornings from 9am (with Mass at 09:30am) and during the week (see current weekly bulletin) and on request.
+Also at other times – see the regular mass page.

 For Catholics, marriage is a sacrament, a sacred sign of God’s unconditional love for us all, and the way to celebrate the union of a man and a woman in the context of that love.